diamantiSolutions/solutions/lbaas/haproxy/specs/stable/readme.md

 ## 7. North-south access to HAProxy

-1. Diamanti netowrking lets you assign an IP address to a Pod which is directly accessible from your netowrk.
+1. Diamanti networking lets you assign an IP address to a Pod which is directly accessible from your network.
 So you can simply create a DNS entry for cafe.example.com pointing to HAproxy IP.
 And access cafe.example.com directly.

 ```